Re/Do’s Fashion Rock ’N’ Roll Revamp at Gisele Tune

 “I find fashion truffles,” Stewart said.
 “I dig through the strays and the misfits.”
 She takes previously ignored garments and gives them second acts, where they get a chance to shine in her Re/Do label.

-The pieces' new lives take shape when she cuts, dyes, restructures them until they become beautiful.
+The pieces' new lives take shape when she cuts, dyes and restructures them until they become beautiful.

 A lot of her recreations bear the logos and art of classic rock and hard rock bands.
 It’s the music frequently playing on Stewart’s radio.